 It can a pain keeping track of contract dates for utilities and it is easy to forget how many months have elapsed since you entered into a contract with your broadband provider.
 However, the stark reality is that many broadband providers prioritise new sign-ups over existing customers with tempting offers.
 It just doesn’t make financial sense doing nothing with your broadband service when you are no longer in contract.

 It can make financial sense to re-contract or switch broadband providers

 We strongly recommend that you check the status of your broadband service as you may find that you are no longer in contract.
 You certainly won’t be alone.
 In its recent report ‘A Review of Pricing Practices in Fixed Broadband’, Ofcom analysed over 20 million customer records to get a detailed understanding of prices paid by broadband customers.
 Ofcom found there are around 8.8 million out-of-contract broadband customers in the UK.
 Of these, 3.3 million have been out-of-contract for more than two years!

-The Ofcom report also showed that those who engage, either by signing a new contract with their provider (re-contracting) or switching to a new provider, get better deals than those who remain out-of-contract.
+Broadband is not like water or electricity like some sites would suggest, and there are significant differences between broadband providers in terms of performance and customer service.
+However, you don’t have to switch to an inferior broadband provider to save money.
+You can stay with your existing provider if you wish.
+The Ofcom report showed that those who engage, either by signing a new contract with their provider (re-contracting) or switching to a new provider, get better deals than those who remain out-of-contract.
 It found that customers who sign a contract with their existing provider typically pay £8 to £9 less than if they were out-of-contract.

 Other pages you may be interested in: